UARK-LaserByte/photon-laser-tag-system/README.md

 ## How to use

-Make sure Python is installed
+-Make sure Python is installed
-install supabase to utilize client Library : pip install supabase Currently, there is no executable code as we still need to develop the separate parts of the program before we can combine.
+-install supabase to utilize client Library : pip install supabase -Currently, there is no executable code as we still need to develop the separate parts of the program before we can combine.

 ## Road Map